Jump to

 The direction in which the particle of matter moves

-A negative / negative interaction, or a positive / positive interaction, would cause the internal movement of the torus shaped particle, to bunch up on the side that is moving away from the source of the electric field particles
+A negative electric field particle interacting with a negative torus particle, or a positive electric field particle interacting with a positive torus particle, would cause the internal movement of the torus shaped particle, to bunch up on the side that is moving away from the source of the electric field particles

 And the torus shaped particle as a whole would then move away from the source of the electric field particles

-Whereas a negative / positive interaction, would cause the internal movement of the torus shaped particle, to bunch up on the side that is moving towards the source of the electric field particles
+Whereas a positive electric field particle interacting with a negative torus particle, or a negative electric field particle interacting with a positive torus particle, would cause the internal movement of the torus shaped particle, to bunch up on the side that is moving towards the source of the electric field particles

 And the torus shaped particle as a whole would then move towards the source of the electric field particles